 11 – Not Considering the Disney Genie+ and Lightning Lane Options

 While it’s not right or even necessary all of the time, on busy days, you might want to consider purchasing access to the new Lightning Lane.
 There are two Lightning Lane paid options that include different attractions, and it’s important to understand what you’ll be getting with each option.
 First, you can purchase Disney Genie+ for the day of your visit.
-This costs anywhere from $15-$29 per day, per person.
-With Genie+, you can access the Lightning Lane at eight attractions at Disney’s Animal Kingdom.
+This costs anywhere from $15-$35 per day, per person.
+With Genie+, you can access the Lightning Lane at many Disney’s Animal Kingdom attractions.
 See the list below for the Genie+ attractions at the park.
 Keep in mind that if you park hop, you do get access to the Genie+ Lightning Lane attractions at the new park adding more value to your purchase.

 Disney Genie+ Attractions:

 - Festival of the Lion King

 - Finding Nemo: The Big Blue… and Beyond!

 - It’s Tough to be a Bug!

 - Kali River Rapids

 - The Animation Experience

 A second option for purchasing Lightning Lane is the a la carte method.
 The two attractions below are NOT included with your Genie+ purchase and must be purchased separately.
 Prices range anywhere from $7-$25 per person per attraction.
 So a family of five may end up paying $125 just to ride Flight of Passage.
 If you plan to park hop, remember you only get two Individual Lightning Lane purchases a day–not per park!
 Keep that in mind when choosing which attractions to purchase.